nidheesh1994/createRepository/README.md

 ### Installing

-Download createRepository.php into your base folder of the laravel project.
+Download the file createRepository into your base folder of the laravel project.

 ### Create a new repository

-To create a new repository open terminal and run the command "php createRepository.php RepositoryName".
+To create a new repository open terminal and run the command "php createRepository RepositoryName".
-This will generate a repository folder inside app/Repositories with two files RepositoryNameInterface.php and RepositoryNameRepository.php
+This will generate a repository folder inside app/Repositories with two files RepositoryNameInterface.php and RepositoryNameRepository.php and bind these in the AppServiceProvder.php